JonathanSohWeiWen/govtech_estl/README.md

 # Technology Associate Programme (TAP) 2021 Take Home Assessment

 ## Assumptions made
-Do not host your app on a public server --> assume that the application only needs to run on localhost, in which case for my example the application will run on http://localhost:3000/
+Do not host your app on a public server --> assume that the application only needs to run on localhost, in which case for my example the application will run on http://localhost:3000/ <br/> <br/>

-salary - decimal that is >= 0.00 --> assume that any salary keyed is decimal format, with 2 decimal places.
+salary - decimal that is >= 0.00 --> assume that any salary keyed is decimal format, with 2 decimal places <br/>
-When sorting by name in ascending order, it should display in ascending order by name --> Assumed that ascending order is from A-Z
+When sorting by name in ascending order, it should display in ascending order by name --> Assumed that ascending order is from A-Z <br/>
-When sorting by login descending order, it should display in descending order by login --> Assumed that ascending order is from Z-A
+When sorting by login descending order, it should display in descending order by login --> Assumed that ascending order is from Z-A <br/>
 <br/><br/>
 To test for user story 5, UI localization, user must **change their browser language to reflect the changes.**<br/>
 As an example, I've implmented chinese langauge detection, with UI changes.
 This can be seen when changing the browser language to **Chinese - 中文**